Why It Works

 We recommend serving the soup alongside a bowl of freshly made short-grain rice and some banchan (side dishes) of your choice, such as cabbage or radish kimchi, sweet soy-glazed potatoes, marinated cucumbers, and/or marinated spinach.

-- 2 tablespoons (30ml) Joseon ganjang (Korean soup soy sauce; see note), divided
+2 tablespoons (30ml) Joseon ganjang (Korean soup soy sauce; see notes), divided

 In a medium bowl, cover seaweed with at least 3 inches cold water and let stand at room temperature until fully softened and hydrated, about 2 hours.